Under those conditions, who is an ideal sponsor?

 Whereas checkers is an aggressive game—built on attacking and destroying one’s opponent—Go is passive.
 The object of Go is to gradually surround an opponent and end their control—without firing a single shot.

-For thousands of years in China, Go has cultivated what HSe4Metrics calls a “Go culture”—surround, take control, and repeat the process across the entire board until the game is won.
+For thousands of years in China, Go has been associated with what HSe4Metrics calls a “Go culture”—surround, take control, and repeat the process across the entire board until the game is won.

 At the Go Culture link, see how this ancient mindset helps explain China’s massive naval buildup—designed not necessarily for hard warfare, but to add yet another layer to its scheme of surrounding and increasingly dominating more of the world—including, as it has openly put the world on notice, the United States.